 - Dell (www.dell.com/epp) - this links you to Dell's discount program

 - Apple (www.apple.com) - there is an education store discount available on the left column

-Operating SystemFor Windows, we strongly recommend Windows 7 Home Premium.
-This is an extremely stable and well designed operating system.
+Operating SystemFor Windows, we strongly recommend Windows 7 Home Premium or Windows 8.1(for an explanation of what to expect with Windows 8, please see this page.)
+Both are extremely stable and well-designed operating systems.

-For Macintosh, we suggest Mountain Lion (10.8) – although you won't really have much choice as Apple only offers the latest version.
+For Macintosh, we suggest Mountain Lion (10.8) or Mavericks (10.9) – although you won't really have much choice as Apple only offers the latest version.

 You can also get software at www.JourneyEd.com/SELECT - they have some excellent discounts including Microsoft Office for Mac.

 Neither Open Office nor iWork are considered acceptable.
 While they can produce good products, they are not 100% compatible with Word, Excel and Powerpoint, which are standard for faculty and staff and are installed on all our labs.